Kethanvr/TeamX-DSATM/README.md

 # 🌱 EcoMeter AI

 An intelligent carbon emission management dashboard for hackathon demos.
-Built with Next.js (App Router), TailwindCSS v3, shadcn/ui primitives, Recharts, and a Gemini-powered insights API.
+Built with Next.js (App Router), TailwindCSS v3, shadcn/ui primitives, Recharts, and an on-device insight engine.

 </div>

 ## ✨ Highlights

 - Interactive dashboard with bar, pie, and line charts powered by Recharts.
-- Upload card to ingest the curated demo dataset or validate CSV uploads with shape checks.
+- Landing page card that offers multiple curated demo datasets or CSV uploads with shape validation.
-- AI Insights card that POSTs aggregated data to the `/api/gemini` endpoint and returns structured actions.
+- AI Insights card that posts aggregated data to `/api/insights` and returns narrative summaries, actions, and a forecast snippet.
 - Forecast widget that visualizes current vs optimized trajectories and projected reduction impact.
-- EcoScore heuristic with color-coded status, plus an optional Admin table for raw audit.
+- Admin workspace with filtering, grouped totals, and CSV export alongside the EcoScore heuristic.

 ## 🧱 Project Structure